selimslab/selimslab.github.io/_NOTES/stem/technology/software-engineering/mindful-development.md

 The key ideas are
 1. Consider beginnings
-2. Look before leap
-3. Get feedback early and often
+2. Get feedback early and often
-4. Test early and often
-5. Iterate
+3. Iterate